pendi12/mineshaft/README.md

 ma can standardized toolsets, automate technical installations/configurations

 [![Innovation Adoption Lifecyle](https://upload.wikimedia.org/wikipedia/en/4/45/DiffusionOfInnovation.png)](https://en.wikipedia.org/wiki/Technology_adoption_life_cycle)

 # Potential
 Mining operators will have the ability to optimize mining performance and trends.
 Comparing mining information with market trends and price demands.
-Providing the ability to understand the optimal times to hold/sell succesfully mined cryptocurrency.
+Providing the ability to understand the optimal times to hold/sell successfully mined cryptocurrency.

 ### Foundry - Structuring Data
  The Foundry will compose log information using the data management/visualization components.